Proposed Hākaimangō-Matiatia (Northwest Waiheke) Marine Reserve

 DOC has received an application to create a new marine reserve by the Friends of the Hauraki Gulf Inc. Other parties besides DOC can apply for a new marine reserve under the Marine Reserve Act 1971 – this is what has happened here.

-DOC is preparing ministerial advice and planning further engagement
+DOC is preparing ministerial advice and undertaking further engagement

-Depending on the timing and process for further engagement, we plan to provide the final advice to the Minister of Conservation in 2023.
+We plan to provide the final advice to the Minister of Conservation later in 2024.

 On this page: